Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs.CheckpointStore.Blob/README.md

 ## Next steps

-Beyond the scenarios discussed, the Azure Event Hubs blob storage checkpoint library offers support for additional scenarios to help take advantage of the full feature set of the Event Processor.
-In order to help explore some of these scenarios, the Azure Event Hubs blob storage checkpoint library offers a [project of samples](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/eventhub/Azure.Messaging.EventHubs.CheckpointStore.Blob/samples) to serve as an illustration for common scenarios.
+Beyond the scenarios discussed, the Azure Event Hubs checkpoint store for Azure Storage blobs offers support for additional scenarios to help take advantage of the full feature set of the `EventProcessor`.
+In order to help explore some of these scenarios, the library offers a [project of samples](./samples) to serve as an illustration for common scenarios.

 The samples are accompanied by a console application which you can use to execute and debug them interactively.
 The simplest way to begin is to launch the project for debugging in Visual Studio or your preferred IDE and provide the Event Hubs connection information in response to the prompts.